wormschu/FCN-Detection-based-MoTe-defect-analysis/README.md

 Unzip fasterRCNN.egg and place the .pt file in the default directory.

+Then, place the STEM images to be analyzed in the Dataset folder.

-Go to the current directory in the anaconda prompt window and enter the code below:
+finally, go to the current directory in the anaconda prompt window and enter the code below:

     python dist/All_process.py

+Results are saved in the Results folder.